 “I realized very quickly that wasn't true,” he warns.
 “I definitely needed to go to class.
 I couldn't just read the book and retain the information.”

-If you know that a particular study method works for you, stick with it.
+If you know that a particular study method has worked for you in the past, sticking with it can help in preparing for medical school.
 This certainly worked for Dr. Sujka.

 “I actually doubled down on what had been successful for me during undergrad and did that in medical school, but in a bit more of a detail-oriented way,” he explains.
 For Dr. Sujka, flashcards were extremely effective.